richard-scryber/scryber.core/docs/document_structure.rst

 =====

 The `Pages` element contains the visual content of the document.
 Whether that is single pages, sections of multiple pages, or references to external pages.
-See :doc:`page_content` for more information on the visual content.
+See :doc:`document_pages` for more information on the visual content.

 Viewer Options